Image credit: Carlings

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Carlings “It's a Start”.
 These are a few factors influencing its score:

-• It doesn’t appear to use leather, exotic animal hair, angora, fur, or exotic animal skin.
+• It doesn’t appear to use fur, angora, shearling, cashmere, or mohair.

 Based on all publicly available information we’ve reviewed, we rate Carlings “It's a Start” overall.